 Asian food is one of my favorite styles of cooking.
 I love so many Chinese, Thai, and Indian dishes, but with the combination of needing to avoid both nuts and gluten, most Asian food from restaurants is out of the question for me now.
 I have had to start making more of these meals at home, and this is one of the recipes I've developed that I make over and over.

-Bob and I love this dinner, the girls not so much.
-So sometimes I’ll change our rules of 1 dinner for everyone and make them some kid-friendly meal while I make this for just Bob and me.
+My husband and I love this dinner, the girls not so much.
+So sometimes I'll change our rules of 1 dinner for everyone and make them some kid-friendly meal while I make this for just the adults.

 Red Curry Paste